autokitteh/web-platform/README.md

-# 🐾 autokitteh
+# 🐾 AutoKitteh

 ## Overview 🌟

-[autokitteh](https://www.autokitteh.com) is an open-source, developer-first framework aimed at simplifying the automation of distributed systems.
+[AutoKitteh](https://www.autokitteh.com) is an open-source, developer-first framework aimed at simplifying the automation of distributed systems.
 It supports various deployment models including on-prem, cloud, and hybrid systems.

 ## Key Features 🔑